 The good news: solo travel is one of those activities that could help you on that path.
 The conclusion of the study as described in Inc. Magazine is:

 “Stop only doing what's easy and pleasant.
 If you're in a great routine at work, break out of it by adding new responsibilities.
 If you've got an effective workout that you can do without even giving it much thought, add some new elements or up the ante by making it longer and more intense. … Challenge yourself, and keep challenging yourself until you encounter enormous frustration.
 And then push on through that frustration and try some more.”

 The article suggests such things as trying your hand at public speaking, learning a new instrument or another language.
-I know that I’m feeling frustrated as I try to learn French.
-My goal for the year is to become fluent and in class I have experienced frustration to the point of having the fight of flight instinct kick in.
-BTW, I’m a flight person.
+I know that I'm feeling frustrated as I try to learn French.
+My goal for the year is to become fluent and in class, I have experienced frustration to the point of having the fight or flight instinct kick in.
+BTW, I'm a flight person.
 (Read A Language School Experience: Solo and Very Social)

 But think about solo travel as the type of challenge they suggest.
 There are certainly no routines as you negotiate new situations and navigate new destinations.
 There are definitely frustrations when plans are foiled, trains are missed or reservations lost.
 As you travel solo everything depends on you which makes it a challenge.
 A healthy challenge.
 I think solo travel fits quite well into the type of effort the study suggests.

 So, while I've frequently written that solo travel can make you feel younger.
 In terms of cognitive function, it could actually help you stay younger.